-The Artificial Intelligence Lab at Brown University’s Center for Biomedical Informatics works on a wide range of problems in clinical data science.
-Our goal is to develop machine learning techniques to assist clinical decision making, avoid medical errors and ultimately improve patient health.
+The AI Lab at Brown University's Center for Biomedical Informatics works on a wide range of problems in clinical text understanding.
+Our goal is to develop data-driven techniques to assist clinical decision making, avoid medical errors and ultimately improve patient health.
 Some key directions of interest include:

 - Clinical Text Mining

 - Diagnostic Assistance